BreadyBred/codewars-rank-fetcher/README.md

 ## Further Enhancements

 *	Consider adding command-line arguments for configuration options.
-*	Adding modules that fetch user infos using the Codewars API
+*	Adding modules that fetch user infos using the Codewars API.
+*	Using cURL for implementation in hosted websites to make the ranks update dynamic.